 Whether similar phishing tactics show up in other high-profile industries.

-The central development is the reported event itself.
-The civic test is what changes in practice, which authority can carry it forward, and who has enough leverage to resist or redirect it.
+The core question is what changes in practice if this move advances, which authority can carry it forward, and who has enough leverage to resist or redirect it.

-The actor map is still developing, so the safest frame is institutional rather than personal.
-The accountability question is which office, board, court, agency, company, donor network, or platform has the authority to turn this development into a lasting arrangement.
+The safest frame is institutional rather than personal: which office, board, court, agency, company, donor network, or platform has the authority to turn this development into a lasting arrangement.

 The mechanism is media ownership control: the ability to set executive priorities, reshape newsroom strategy, redirect investment, and decide which version of public-interest journalism gets institutional backing.
 That kind of power does not need to censor a story directly to change the boundaries of what a news organization rewards.